 Will I have to do anything at home?

 Osteopaths believe that patients should be engaged with their treatment plan as much as possible, and so the patient will be kept up to date with their progression and any advice given.
 Working with a whole body approach will alleviate the current symptoms and prevent them from reoccurring in the future.

 Can Osteopathy cure arthritis?

-Degenerative problems such as arthritis cannot be cured by osteopathic treatment but can still be treated.
+Degenerative problems such as arthritis cannot be cured by osteopathic treatment (or any manual therapy) but can still be treated and managed well.
 Gentle treatment is an effective way to encourage movement in the affected joint, increasing health to the surrounding muscles/tissues and easing pain allowing you to return to your usual activities.

 I sit at a desk all day, I haven't had a specific injury, can osteopathy still help?

 You may find yourself with a complaint that hasn’t been caused by an accident and you are unaware of what the cause could have been.
 This could include working at a computer for long periods of time, repetitive movements or sports that you have always taken part in.
 These symptoms usually have a structural component to them that osteopaths recognise, correct and give advice for.
 I can give advice for posture and how to correct certain postures by prescribing exercises that will also help.

 What will happen in my first consultation?